 2021 1Q - Everlasting Life Ministries

-For our 1st quarter, Cera-Met is having a food drive for Everlasting Life Ministries, Inc. This food pantry is based out of New Bethany E.C.
+For our 1st quarter, Cera-Met had a food drive for Everlasting Life Ministries, Inc. This food pantry is based out of New Bethany E.C.
 Church, 224 N 6th St. Allentown.
 Food distribution is held every Saturday, 9:00am.

 This church has served more than 800 families per month in the past, but nationwide the demand for aid at food banks has soared during the pandemic, amid unprecedented job losses and the worst unemployment rate in modern times.
 Some pantries in the Lehigh Valley are seeing a 75% increase in demand over previous years.

 Everlasting Life Ministries also provides clothing and free medical care once a week to those in need.
-We are working to find out if additional items can be collected as well.
-Please check back!
+We also collected gently used clothing to donate to the ministry!

 2020 4Q - New Bethany Ministries